 There’s no such thing as “the ultimate productivity advice.”
 Different people have different experiences, life circumstances, and biological predispositions that determine productivity patterns.
 That said, your aversion to to-dos may have a different source altogether.

 Here’s what GTD’s creator David Allen has to say on the subject:

 “So, it’s not to-do lists per se that are uncomfortable — it’s just that the content of them is still unclear.
 If you have determined a specific next action about ‘Mom,’ such as ‘Call sister’ to get her input on how to celebrate mom’s birthday, that item on a ‘Calls’ list will be a lot more attractive and easy to engage with.”“The Resistance to To-Do Lists”(17)

 Allen makes a valid point about the value of context and specificity (something you can achieve with outlining).
 But does that mean the Getting Things Done (GTD) methodology is better?

 To-do lists may or may not work for you.
 Heck, you may even find yourself more productive putting together immaculate to-dos in color and with perfectly prioritized items.
 The key is to treat the to-do list on a case-by-case basis and appreciate its power in certain situations.

 ✅ Love Them or Hate Them, To-Do Lists Are Here to Stay

-The history of the to-do lists doesn’t have a clear starting point.
+The history of the to-do list doesn’t have a clear starting point.
 And we’re pretty sure it won’t have a finish line either.
-Simple lists continue to help scientists, businesses magnates, inventors, and artists get stuff done.
+Simple lists continue to help scientists, business magnates, inventors, and artists get stuff done.
 So, why not give to-dos a second chance with Taskade?